SEMICeu/Core-Business-Vocabulary/README.md

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the Core Business Vocabulary repository on GitHub.
 A short guideline for submitting issues can be found at https://github.com/SEMICeu/Core-Business-Vocabulary/wiki.

+## Structure of the repository
+/releases: Core Location releases (1.00, 2.00 etc), each release might have different distributions.

+## License
-Copyright © 2023 European Union.
+Copyright © 2024 European Union.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
-Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CBV repository on GitHub.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CLV repository on GitHub.

 ## **Webinar Overview**
-This section offers an overview of the webinars and events related to DCAT-AP.
+This section offers an overview of the webinars and events related to the Core Business Vocabulary.

 The table below shows webinars and events related to **latest version of the Core Business Vocabulary**:
 <table>